RohanAdwankar/pureSQLCLI/README.md

     - Scroll Downwards: enter

 ## Installation:
-1. Install psql (comes with PostgreSQL installer or you can use homebrew etc.)
+1. Install psql (comes with PostgreSQL or you can use homebrew etc.)
 2. ```git clone https://github.com/RohanAdwankar/pureSQLCLI.git```
 3. ```cat pureSQLCLI/task.sql - | psql -d task_manager```

 ## why was this made???
-- to improve my SQL skills
+- i wanted to improve my sql fluency as in the past ive only written small queries. well to learn a new language i usually make a CLI. so I guess SQL is no exception :)
-- i needed a quick task manager
+- i needed a quick task manager that didn't have all the excess features and bloat
 - i thought it would be funny to have a fully functional CLI entirely in SQL

+## next steps
+- i added all the features i needed but if you want something else feel free to open an issue and ill get to it!